cmstas/MT2Analysis/sampleGeneration/README.md

 **NOTE**: There are a couple assumptions built into these scripts!

 1. The LHE files are assumed to be zipped in the .xz format.
 If this isn't the case, you will need to edit `writeConfig.sh`
-2. The assumed number of events per LHE file is 100,000.
-You can edit the number of events generated at each step inside `step_<step>.sh`.
+2. The number of events in the LHE file should be at least N(Jobs)*N(Events per Job)

 ###writeAllConfig.sh
 The `writeAllConfig.sh` script will generate condor cfgs for each (decayed) LHE file in the target directories.
 There is an option to set a tag at the beginning of the file if desired.
-The syntax for each line is
+In addition, you should set the number of jobs to split each mass point into, and the number of events per job.
+The syntax for each line is then
 ```
-./writeConfig.sh <directory of LHE files> <name of sample> <python fragment>
+./writeConfig.sh ${EVENTS} ${JOBS} <directory of LHE files> <name of sample> <python fragment>
 ```
-which will generate a .cmd file for every LHE file in the corresponding directory.
+which will generate a config file for every LHE file in the corresponding directory.
 It will also generate a `submitAll.sh` script to submit condor jobs for each of your config files.
 Once all your jobs are complete, you can use
 ```
 ./checkAllConfig.sh <config directory>
 ```